bcgov/nr-permitconnect-navigator-service/SECURITY.md

 ## Supported Versions

-At this time, only the latest version of Single Housing Application Service is supported.
+At this time, only the latest version of NR Permitting Navigator Service is supported.

 | Version | Supported          |
 | ------- | ------------------ |